 The PhD and doctorate (PsyD) courses in Clinical Psychology are accredited by the Psychological Society of Ireland (PSI).

 If I train as a Clinical Psychologist in Ireland will I be able to practice in my home country?

 It is advisable to check with relevant authorities or potential employers in your home country to determine whether an Irish qualification will be recognised.

 Annual fees for international students range between €13,000 (Euros) & €30,000 per year.

 You should also consider how much it will cost to live in Ireland.
 Information on cost of living in Ireland can be found on the Irish Council for International Students website.

 Which Irish Universities currently offer places for international students to study clinical psychology?

 It isn’t entirely clear which courses offer places to international students but these courses might:

 - University of Dublin, Trinity College, Doctorate in Clinical Psychology (DClinPsy)

-This was written on 20th March 2015.
+This was originally written on 20th March 2015 and was most recently updated on 27th October 2022.
 It is my opinion based on information available online.
 Please email us at email@example.com to suggest amendments.